 At 10:02 p.m.
 PST (1:02 a.m.
 EST) that night, the moon entered the Earth's light outer shadow called the penumbra, but this is so thin that no one noticed a darkening of the moon's appearance.

 Within an hour or so, that changed.
 As the moon approached the dark inner shadow of the Earth, known as the umbra, sky watchers noticed the eastern side of the moon beginning to darken slightly.

 The real show began at 11:18 p.m.
 PST (2:18 a.m.
 EST) when the moon officially entered the umbra.
 No one gazing skyward will have any doubt that a "bite" has been taken out of the moon – a bite that will grow larger with each passing minute.

 For more than an hour, the moon was dim as it entered more deeply into our planet's umbra until 1:02 a.m.
 PST (4:02 p.m.
 EST) when it reached its maximum eclipse.
 Because the moon was 97% covered, this is officially a partial eclipse, but to most, it will look quite total.

-This deep orange color occurs because sunlight passing through our planet's atmosphere is reddened and bent inward toward the darkened surface of the totally eclipsed moon.
-Just how colorful it appears on that morning will depend on how clear our planet's atmosphere is at the time.
-During totality, the moon's appearance can range from bright orange to practically invisible.
+During mid-eclipse, the moon will take on strange, coppery hue.
+This color occurs because sunlight passing through our atmosphere is reddened and bent inward toward the darkened surface of the eclipsed moon.
+Just how red and dim it appears depends on and how dark your sky is and how transparent our planet's atmosphere is at the time.
+It could appear anywhere from bright orange to nearly invisible.

 Unlike an eclipse of the sun, a lunar eclipse is perfectly safe to view without protective filters.
-All you need are your eyes, but if you have binoculars or a small telescope, you may find viewing to be even more enjoyable.
+Your eyes are all you need, but with binoculars or a small telescope, you'll have even more fun.

 Visit Dennis Mammana at dennismammana.com.